 FACHEX Program: Children who are eligible for the Tuition Remission Benefit may apply for transfer of the benefit to certain other Jesuit schools that participate in the Faculty and Staff Children Exchange (FACHEX) program.
 Twenty-seven of the 28 Jesuit colleges participate, including Boston College.
 The program allows undergraduate tuition remission for children of eligible faculty, administrators, and staff at participating institutions.
 This exchange program is governed by specific guidelines and formulas, and the number of available slots is limited.
 Complete information is available on the FACHEX web page or from the Office of the Dean of Enrollment Management.
 An employee whose child is applying to another FACHEX institution must complete a "Certification of Eligibility" form and submit it to the Boston College Benefits Office after September 1st but before December 15th.

-Retired, Deceased, Disabled Employees: Children of retired, deceased, or totally disabled employees who had at least seven years of full-time service at Boston College will retain the Tuition Remission Benefit in effect at the time of enrollment.
+Retired, Deceased, Disabled Employees: Children of deceased or totally disabled* employees who had at least ten years of full-time service at Boston College, and children of retired* employees, will retain the Tuition Remission Benefit in effect at the time of the child's future enrollment.
 (To be eligible, a child must have been a dependent at the time of the employee's retirement, death, or disability.)
-Tuition remission for children of retired, deceased, or disabled employees with less than seven years' service is restricted to those students already enrolled and receiving the benefit at the time of the staff member's retirement, death, or disability.
+Tuition remission for children of deceased or disabled employees with less than ten years' service is restricted to those students already enrolled and receiving the benefit at the time of the employee's death or disability.

 Spouses of retired, deceased, or disabled employees, who are enrolled in a degree program at the time of the employee’s retirement, death, or disability, will retain the Tuition Remission Benefit until completion of their degree requirements or, in the case of a spouse of a disabled employee, until the cessation of disability benefits, if earlier.